Fast of the Firstborn: Modern practice

-The custom of the Fast of the Firstborn is today observed nearly universally throughout Orthodox Ashkenazic communities.
-However some Sefardic and Mizrahi communities have not fully adopted the custom.
+The custom of the Fast of the Firstborn is observed nearly universally today throughout Orthodox Ashkenazi Jewish communities.
+However, some Sefardic and Mizrahi communities have not fully adopted the custom.
 It is not traditionally observed by Yemenite Jews and its practice was discouraged by Moroccan-Israeli rabbi Joseph Messas.

-Amongst Conservative Jews, the custom is endorsed by various communities and cited positively in their responsa.
+Amongst Conservative Jews, the custom is endorsed by various communities and cited positively in their response.

-Rabbi Jacob Petuchowski at Hebrew Union College/Jewish Institute of Religion, Cincinnati, Reform, taught that Tsom B'chorot was the clearest example of a fast with a moral, social action message.
-Concern for life, even lives of enemies and oppressors, is the reason for the fast.